 Missing more than three (3) consecutive meetings in one fiscal year without reasonable justification;

 Violating any of the obligations set forth in the Pennsylvania Corporation Law of 1988 (hereinafter referred to as “Act”); or

 Any officer or agent may be removed by the Board when in its best judgment the best interest of the corporation will be served.

 ARTICLE IX.
 Eligibility for Office and Term of Office.

 Section 1.
 Eligibility for president and vice presidents.
-Those members seeking the offices of president and vice president(s) must be full PABJ and NABJ members in good standing.
+Those members seeking the offices of president and vice president(s) must be full PABJ members in good standing.
 Only paid PABJ members as of Oct.
 1 can run for office.

 Section 2.
 Eligibility for secretary, treasurer and parliamentarian.
 Those members

 seeking the offices of secretary, treasurer and parliamentarian must be in good standing with PABJ.
 Associate members may run for the secretary, treasurer and parliamentarian positions in PABJ.
 Associate members are not eligible to run or hold the offices of president or vice president(s).

 Section 3.
 Student members are not eligible to hold any PABJ office.

 Section 4.
 Term of office.
 All officers of the organization shall serve a two-year